Web Analytics Made Easy - Statcounter

 Building on Linux#

-This tutorial shows how to build a SAMSON Extension on Linux using Qt Creator.
+This guide shows how to build a SAMSON Extension on Linux with Qt Creator and CMake.

 Requirements#

-If you have not installed the SAMSON SDK, please, follow the instructions from the Installation of SDK section.
+If you have not installed the SAMSON SDK yet, complete Installation first.

 Configuration of a project in Qt Creator#